Tutorial Gateway

 WHERE [YearlyIncome] <= 70000

-SQL Not Equal to Operator will display the records whose column value is Not equal to the given expression.
+It will display the records whose column value is not equal to the given expression.

-For example, The following SQL Not Equal to operator query will find all the Customers available in the Customers table whose [Yearly Income] is Not Equal to 60000.
-It means, it will display all the records expect [Yearly Income] is Equal to 60000
+For example, The following query will find all the Customers available in the Customers table whose [Yearly Income] is Not Equal to 60000.
+It means it will display all the records except [Yearly Income] to be Equal to 60000

 -- SQL Server Comparison Operators Example